jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

 ### Task 1: Update notebook

 1. We have been using Python code in these cells up to this point.
-If we want to use the Apache Spark pool to Synapse SQL connector (**sqlanalytics**), one option is to create a temporary view of the data within the dataframe.
+If we want to use the Apache Spark pool to Synapse SQL connector, one option is to create a temporary view of the data within the dataframe.
 Run the following in a new code cell to create a view named **top_purchases**:

     ```python
     # Create a temporary view for top purchases so we can load from Scala